-Investments will strengthen and complement existing projects, including the Winnipeg Perimeter Freeway Initiative, the CentrePort Rail Park, and the Hudson Bay rail line and completing the twinning of the Trans-Canada Highway to the Ontario border.
+Investments will strengthen and complement existing projects, including the Winnipeg Perimeter freeway initiative, the CentrePort rail park, and the Hudson Bayl [phonetic] rail line and completing the twinning of the Trans-Canada Highway to the Ontario border.

-Accelerated investment in these key trade corridors will maximize our trade capacity.
-A recent \$40 million commitment to CentrePort will stimulate high-paying jobs essential to economic growth.
+Accelerated investments in these key trade corridors will maximize our trade capacity.
+A recent \$40-million commitment to CentrePort will stimulate high-paying jobs essential to economic growth.